7.1 OPT Levels and Phases

 Key Takeaways

-- The OPT model is organized into three levels: stabilization, strength, and power.
+- The OPT model is organized into three levels (Stabilization, Strength, Power) divided into five phases.

-- The five phases are Stabilization Endurance, Strength Endurance, Muscular Development or Hypertrophy, Maximal Strength, and Power.
+- The five phases are Phase 1 Stabilization Endurance, Phase 2 Strength Endurance, Phase 3 Muscular Development/Hypertrophy, Phase 4 Maximal Strength, and Phase 5 Power.

-- A NASM-CPT scenario usually asks which phase best matches the client goal, training history, assessment findings, and readiness.
+- A NASM-CPT scenario usually asks which phase fits the client goal, training history, assessment findings, and readiness.

-- Most new or detrained clients begin in Phase 1 before moving toward heavier or faster training.
+- Most new or detrained clients begin in Phase 1, and any client can cycle back to Phase 1 after a layoff, injury clearance, or technique breakdown.

 Reading the OPT Model as a Decision Map

-The Optimum Performance Training model is the central program-design framework for NASM-CPT.
+The Optimum Performance Training (OPT) model is the central program-design framework for the NASM Certified Personal Trainer (NASM-CPT) exam, and it is the spine of the CPT7 textbook.
 Treat it as a decision map, not a poster to memorize.
-The exam will describe a client, a goal, a movement issue, a training phase, or a set of acute variables and ask what belongs next.
-Your job is to match the client to the adaptation they are ready to train.
+The exam describes a client, a goal, a movement issue, a training phase, or a set of acute variables, then asks what belongs next.
+Your job is to match the client to the adaptation they are ready to train, and then prove that match with the correct sets, reps, tempo, intensity, and rest.

 The model has three levels and five phases.
-Stabilization is Phase 1.
-Strength includes Phases 2, 3, and 4.
-Power is Phase 5.
-NASM describes the phases as adaptable and repeatable, so a client can cycle back to stabilization after a break, an injury clearance, a technique problem, or a new training block.
+The Stabilization level contains one phase: Phase 1 Stabilization Endurance.
+The Strength level contains three phases: Phase 2 Strength Endurance, Phase 3 Muscular Development (Hypertrophy), and Phase 4 Maximal Strength.
+The Power level contains one phase: Phase 5 Power.
+NASM describes the phases as adaptable and repeatable, so a client can cycle back to stabilization after a break, an injury clearance, a technique problem, or simply to start a fresh training block.

 | OPT level | Phase | Primary adaptation | Scenario clue |